-Local Devices Only Unconfigured When checked, only discovers devices that do not have an IP add linked to the connected controller's network.
+When checked, only discovers devices that do not have an IP address and are linked to the connected controller's network.
 When unchecked, discovers both configured and unconfigured devices.
-Clear All Erases all information in the table.
-Export Creates .csv file of the data in the table, limited to 256 devices.
+Erases all information in the table.
+Creates .csv file of the data in the table, limited to 256 devices.